mhbeals/mhwood.github.io/histories/pp.md

-City Libraries and the Hocken Library, University of Otago with those of the Turnbull Library in order to get the most comprehensive coverage of three titles from the 1840s: the *Auckland Chronicle and New Zealand Colonist*, A*uckland Times*, *New Zealand Herald and Auckland Gazette*.
+City Libraries and the Hocken Library, University of Otago with those of the Turnbull Library in order to get the most comprehensive coverage of three titles from the 1840s: the *Auckland Chronicle and New Zealand Colonist*, *Auckland Times*, and *New Zealand Herald and Auckland Gazette*.
-Likewise, the digitisation of *Niupepa: the Maori Newspapers* used digital files from the University of Waikato, which had been originally created from microfiche made from the Turnbull Library holdings.
+Likewise, the digitisation of Niupepa: the Māori Newspapers used digital files from the University of Waikato, which had been originally created from microfiche made from the Turnbull Library holdings.
 In some cases, if the Turnbull Library does not hold the master or intermediate